A research cluster at The University of Texas at Austin with the mission to help enable a hydrogen economy.

 - 15 World-Class Centers and Institutes

-The Energy Institute is fueling a sustainable energy transition, bringing together the expertise of over 350 energy-related faculty and researchers and over 30 energy centers and programs at UT, while supporting strategic collaboration with partners in government and industry.
+The Energy Institute is fueling a sustainable energy transition, bringing together the expertise of more than 450 energy-related faculty and researchers and over 30 energy centers and programs at UT, while supporting strategic collaboration with partners in government and industry.